Funding opportunity

 Building on the Technician Commitment UKRI Action Plan and the UKRI people and teams action plan, we particularly encourage applications from research technical professionals (RTPs) and research software engineers as either project leads (PLs) or project co-leads.

-The New Investigator Award, Industrial Partnership Award and LINK schemes that feature in BBSRC’s standard research grant do not apply to this funding opportunity.
-First time PLs should note that, if successful, being the PL on a grant which includes funding for postdoctoral research assistant (PDRA) staff support costs will subsequently exclude them from being a new PL in BBSRC’s standard research grant.
+The New Investigator Award, Industrial Partnership Award and LINK schemes that feature in BBSRC’s Responsive Mode opportunities do not apply to this funding opportunity.
+First time PLs should note that, if successful, being the PL on a grant which includes funding for postdoctoral research assistant (PDRA) staff support costs will subsequently make them ineligible for the BBSRC New Investigator Award.

 PhD students should not be included on applications to 2024 Transformative Research Technologies (24TRT).